 Following receipt of an incident report by the Dean of Students office, the student will attend an educational conference with the Dean of Students or designee, which will serve to review the incident, the role of alcohol or drugs, and College policies.
 The following are examples of educational interventions that may be required for individuals who receive amnesty under this policy:

-- The student may be required to obtain an alcohol or drug assessment from Counseling Services or from an off-campus certified addictions counselor (e .g .
+- The student may be required to obtain an alcohol or drug assessment from Counseling and Psychological Services or from an off-campus certified addictions counselor (e .g .
 Walden Sierra).
 If required to obtain an assessment, the student will provide a copy of the assessment report to the Dean of Students or designee.
 If the assessment indicates that further treatment is warranted, the program of treatment must be completed.
 The cost of the assessment (if any) and treatment is the responsibility of the student.

 - The student may be required to attend the Peer2Peer Alcohol Education Class taught by the Peer Health Educators.